 Its face screwed up in a mixture of confusion, pain and fury as it stumbled backward on flat-soled combat boots with no visible tail to help it maintain balance; Church stared stupidly as, despite all that, the smooth-skinned creature still made a vague attempt to draw its pistol with its remaining arm.
 The chupadore scowled darkly in response and shoved his elongated weapon forward, reaching just far enough for the smoking tip to poke firmly against the intruder’s armored vest.

 The eyes of the odd alien widened in horrified denial as it teetered backward, its one arm windmilling almost comically as it shouted a single word: "Fuck!"

 "What the shit was tha—oh, shit!"
 Tucker’s strained yell floated up from the ground as the alien toppled over the edge of the roof, accompanied by the distinct sound of scurrying that he could only assume was Tucker scrambling out of the creature’s path.
 Church winced at the dull smack of flesh colliding with hard clay before nearly tripping over the severed arm when he approached the lip of the rooftop to peer down.
-"Holy shit, dude, his neck is broke as fuck!" the turquoise soldier shouted with a glare up to his compatriot before looking back at the strange creature.
+"Holy shit, dude, his neck is broke as fuck!"
+Tucker shouted with a glare up to his fellow Blue before looking back at the strange creature.
 "The fuck did you…oh FUCKBERRIES, WHERE’S HIS ARM?!?"

 "I shot it off," Church grumbled, still clutching his oversized firearm with both hands and eyeing the extreme angle of the neck of the lifeless body below, fairly certain it was considerably dead.
-The otherworldly portal had vanished into nothing, at least, granting the tall chupadore a moment of relief as he sighed quietly.
+The otherworldly portal had vanished into nothing, at least, granting the chupadore a moment of relief as he sighed quietly.